upendrak/swc-stanford-20180329/sessions/advancedR.rst

 1. Don't use a loop when a vectorized alternative already exists (e.g. creating a loop to sum two vectors versus just using the ``+`` function which is created to add vectors)
 2. Don't grow objects (via ``c``, ``cbind``, etc) during the loop
 3. Allocate an object to hold the results and fill it in during the loop

+**Challenge - 1

+Write a nested loop to print the minimum and maximum life expentancy of "Canada", "United states" and "United Kingdom" for the year 2007

 7. Conditionals
 ===============